folkloreinc/laravel-image-legacy/readme.md

 * Crop position
 * More built-in filters such as Brightness and Contrast
-* Better image serving with more options and configuration
+* More configuration when serving images
+* Artisan command to manipulate images
 * Support for batch operations on multiple files